Lumi-works/follow/README.md

 # follow
-This is a repository that stores the React study samples
+This is a repository that stores the React study samples built by following "The Ultimate React Course 2023: React, Redux & More" on Udemy